 You should use condoms every time you have sex.
 Condoms can only help reduce the risk of spreading herpes if they cover all the infected skin.
 But it’s better than nothing.
 Herpes often changes people’s sex life, such as abstaining from sex during outbreaks.
 For most people living with herpes, this occurs only a few times a year.
 You should be open and honest about herpes to your sex partner so you can work together to prevent transmission.
 Your relationship may benefit as you talk and establish trust.

-In fact, all relationships face challenges, many of which are more tougher than herpes.
+In fact, all relationships face challenges, many of which are tougher than herpes.
 Good relationships are built on many far more important aspects — including communication, respect, and trust etc.

-Tips on dealing with herpes:
+Tips on Living with Herpes:

-Talk to your doctor if you think you may have herpes.
+1. Talk to your doctor if you think you may have herpes.

-Be potisitive and get treatment.
+2. Be positive and get treatment.

-Keep in mind that you’re not alone.
+3. Keep in mind that you’re not alone.
 Millions of people have herpes.

-Don’t touch your sores and don’t have sex during outbreaks.
+4. Don’t touch your sores and don’t have sex during outbreaks.

-Tell your sex partner and use condoms.
+5. Tell your sex partner and use condoms.